rockthejvm/rockthejvm-site/src/content/articles/objects-and-companions-in-scala.md

 updatedDate: 2024-09-06
 ---

+## Who This Article Is For
 This article is at a beginner level.
 If you're starting out with Scala and are interested in some of its core distinguishing features, this one is for you.

+## Introduction
 Here, we'll discuss how Scala allows us to create singleton objects and how the class + singleton combo is a powerful one, including some best practices.

 ## 1. Singletons Just Got Easier